Why should we transform?

 In the life-cycle of towns an event, or the absence thereof, can cause a threat to the future sustainability of the town.
 In the case of mining towns, especially mine-managed towns such as Oranjemund, business imperatives result in a critical reliance being established between the mine and a town or its community.

-Critical reliance means that when the mine materially closes, the community’s social and socio-economic structures, and in particularly its economic livelihood, are at risk of collapse, which challenges the town’s reason for existence post mining.
+Critical reliance means that when the mine materially closes, the community’s social and socio-economic structures and particularly its economic livelihood are at risk of collapse, challenging the town’s sustainable reason for being post-mining.

-The main objective is specifically to diversify the town’s economy alongside a single, reliant industry before a sudden shock occurs.
+The main objective is specifically to diversify the town’s economy alongside a single, reliant industry before an economic collapse occurs.
 Such transformations take on average 15 years to achieve.

-A Town Transformation programme was launched in Oranjemund in 2014 between the local mine, the town council and the community.
+A Town Transformation programme was launched in Oranjemund in 2014 between Namdeb, the town council and the community.

 A vision for a future sustainable town by 2030 was co-created amongst all affected parties, including the community.
 The objectives of the programme are threefold: